cra-cerp/CERPVariableManagement/README.md

 1. Download this repository via the green Code button --> "Download ZIP"
 2. Unzip folder
 3. Open a new R session
-4. Run this line of code in R: `devtools::install("path to the CERPVariableManagement folder")`
+4. Run this line of code in R: `devtools::install("replace this with the path to the CERPVariableManagement folder on your machine")`
 5. If you need to install devtools, type `install.packages("devtools")`

 # What you'll need